 USB flash drives are one of the most common storage devices around.
 They're small, affordable, and can be used with any computer.
 But sometimes they can't be read by your computer because it's not formatted to the right file system.
-The most popular file system for USB drives is FAT32.

 Formatting wipes all data from the device and sets up new parameters for it like file system, partition size, etc. When we format a USB stick or external hard disk, we're setting its file system, partition size, label name (if applicable) and other additional parameters.